You might arrive at some point in your life when you think:

 - How do your future competitors promote their products?
 What do their app listings look like?
 Do they run ads?
-Do they have websites, blogs, SoMe pages, YouTube videos?
+(If you want to learn about interstitial ads, check out this blog post!)
+Do they have app websites, blogs, SoMe pages, YouTube videos?
 Do journalists write about them and what?

 - How do peer apps make money?
-Do they show ads?
+Are they showig ads?
 Do they offer in-app purchases?
 Do they sell data to third parties?

 2. Create a Business Concept

 Based on your findings during the research, take your time to craft a business concept.
 It is really important to write everything down, and not just keep it in your head.
 Don’t rely on your memory, we all tend to forget some things.
 And sometimes, while writing you can stumble across new useful ideas.

 Your business project should consist of several blocks:

 - The app – the main idea, advantages for the user, pros and cons, features